voltuz/FaceIDSort/README.md

 2.  **Select an Image Folder**: Click the "Select Image Folder" button to choose the directory containing your images.

 3.  **Choose a Processing Mode**:
-    - If your images are already cropped faces (like the samples you provided), use the **"Process Pre-aligned Face Crops"** mode for the best performance.
+    - If your images are already cropped faces, use the **"Process Pre-aligned Face Crops"** mode for the best performance.
     - If your images are regular photos, use the **"Detect Faces in Full Images"** mode.

 4.  **Start Clustering**: Click the "Start Clustering" button.
 The progress bar will show the status of the embedding generation.